abrennec/sose20_cc2/02_ofApp/readme.md

 ## The ofApp

+The ofApp is the default application class of openFrameworks that provides you with all of the necessary functionality to create and build an openFrameworks application binary.
+In this next screencast, we will develop a first custom ofApp application and take a closer look at the different aspects of the ofApp class.
 By default, an ofApp is comprised of three files:

-- main.cpp
+- main.cpp - This file contains the C++ main() function
 - ofApp.h - The header file that stores the software interface of an ofApp
 - ofApp.cpp - The definition file that stores the implementation details of an ofApp

-The ofApp is the default application class of openFrameworks that provides you with all of the necessary functionality to create and build an openFrameworks application binary.
-In this next screencast, we will develop a first custom ofApp application and take a closer look at the different aspects of the ofApp class.

 Check out this screencast to learn about creating and building a custom of App:

 *Attention: The video may take a couple of minutes to load.*